How to Mourn as a Jew

 .

 In my work as a rabbi, I find few things more spiritually enriching than a funeral.
 It is a sobering thing to stand by an open grave.
 Many silly things that seemed terribly important shrink to an appropriate size in the face of death.
-Being with a family and friendship circle as they comfort each other is a reminder of the power of love.
-The whole experience puts me back in touch with the beauty of life.
+Being with a family and friendship circle as they comfort each other is a reminder that love is indeed “stronger than death.”
+(Song of Songs 8:6) The whole experience puts me back in touch with the beauty of life.

 .